Search

 Footnotes

-[1] This directive is found in the Hebrew Bible in Isaiah 45:18.
+[1] The verse Isaiah 45:18 is a source for this directive.
 It reads, “For so said the L-rd, the Creator of Heaven, Who is G-d, Who formed the earth and made it, He established it; He did not create it for a waste, He formed it to be settled [through people acting righteously with one another], ‘I am the L-rd and there is no other.’ ”

 *Free translation from Hisvaaduyos 5743, Vol.2, p.
 105, as featured in the book “To Perfect the World: The Lubavitcher Rebbe’s Call to Teach the Noahide Code to All Mankind.”